ct-js/docs.ctjs.rocks/docs/using-custom-fonts.md

 ## 3. Set your typeface's name

-In the font's settings, set your typefaces name to whatever you'd like to reference it by from the styles menu.
+In the font settings, set your typefaces name to whatever you'd like to reference it by from the styles menu.
-Then click Apply to save your changes.
+Click Apply to save your changes.

 ![](./images/customFonts3.png)